Everything You Need To Know About K-Pop Idol Seungri’s Prostitution Scandal

 Much of this is thought to have begun after a video surfaced online of a man being assaulted by employees at Burning Sun, a nightclub where Seungri served as public relations director and sat on the board.
 According to local news, the man said that he was attempting to defend a woman who had been molested at the nightclub.

 Jung is the only one of the other members in the "chat" to have responded to the allegations thus far, where he admitted to his wrongdoing.
 “I admit to all my crimes,” Jung said in a statement translated by Soompi from Korea's Herald.
 “I filmed women without their consent and shared it in a social media chatroom, and while I did so I didn’t feel a great sense of guilt.”
 This isn’t the first time Jung has been accused of this type of "spy cam" crime, and he has since been booked by the the Seoul police.
-South Korean laws punish sexual violence and creating hidden footage with up to five years in prison or the equivalent of $8,900 in fines.
-Distributing such footage for profit can result in seven years in prison or a $27,000 fine.
+South Korean laws punish sexual violence and creating hidden footage with up to five years in prison or 30 million won (£6,700) in fines.
+Distributing such footage for profit can result in seven years in prison or a £20,000 fine.

 But while this scandal is certainly rocking the Korean music industry, many believe that this points to a much larger issue of corruption, spy cams, and a lack of prosecuted violence against women in Korea.
 “We demand self-reflection among male celebrities who are the perpetrators and abettors of rape culture; who saw women as sexual tools rather than human beings to be respected, actively participated in crime or condoned, assisted or enjoyed it,” Digital Sexual Crime Out, a feminist activist group, said in a statement translated by The New York Times.
 “We also demand self-reflection among men who related to these male celebrities and consumed the case as simple gossip.”